Ulf Kristersson: Political positions and image

 A 2018 political profile in The Local described Kristersson as exuding "nice guy vibes: smart, humble and reasonable, easygoing and open to discussion" while positioning him to the right of his predecessors on issues such as crime and immigration.
 He was also described in the same profile as representing the neoliberal wing of the Moderate Party (M).

 Kristersson himself has described social mobility as one of his core concerns in politics.
-In his first leadership speech, Kristersson stated that Sweden should become "a country for hopefuls" and that M should be "a party for hopefuls".
+In his first leadership speech, Kristersson stated that Sweden should become "a country for hopefuls" and that the Moderate Party should be "a party for hopefuls".
 On the matter of asylum, Kristersson states that he supports the integration of refugees into Swedish society but argues for compulsory cultural assimilation and learning of the Swedish language, and that refugees be put to work and pay tax.

 Kristersson initially ruled out forming an alliance with the Sweden Democrats (SD) upon assuming party leadership; following the 2018 Swedish general election, he ended the policy of non-cooperation and met with SD's leadership for official talks.
 Before the 2022 Swedish general election, Kristersson suggested that he would form a loose right-wing bloc consisting of M, the Christian Democrats (KD), Liberals (L) and SD but expressed uncertainty at SD's demand that they be allocated cabinet positions should the right-wing bloc win a majority.
 Following the election, Kristersson signalled his ambition to form a new conservative government with support from SD.

+In 2023, following a series of Quran burnings in Sweden, a trend started by Danish-Swedish politician Rasmus Paludan which garnered international attention, Kristersson publicly denounced these actions.
+However, he affirmed his belief in freedom of expression, asserting that despite his condemnation, he acknowledges the legality of the burning of any book including holy ones.

 Personal life

 Kristersson lives in Strängnäs.
-He is married since 1991 to Birgitta Ed (b.
-1968), formerly a public relations consultant and as of 2023 a minister in the clergy of the Church of Sweden.
-They have three adopted three daughters from China.
-Kristersson is 169 centimeters (5' 6½") tall.
+He has been married since 1991 to Birgitta Ed (b.
+1968), formerly a public relations consultant and as of 2023 a priest in the clergy of the Church of Sweden.
+They have adopted three daughters from China.
+Kristersson does not consider himself a religious believer.

-Controversy

-While he was responsible for social affairs in the Stockholm municipality from 2006 to 2010, the press revealed that he was occupying a flat normally intended for women victims of violence.
-An investigation into corruption is opened and then dropped.